Chris35Wills/Chris35Wills.github.io/courses/dtp_course_info_march2016.md

 ### Day 1 (9am - 5pm)

-Ensure you have your machine set up by following the instructions [here](../Setup/setup)
+Ensure you have your machine set up by following the instructions [here](../Setup/setup).

-Work your way through [Beginners Python](../Beginners_python/README)
+Work your way through [Beginners Python](../Beginners_python/README).

-If you finish all of the beginners course, move on to [Intermediate Python](../Intermediate_python/README)
+If you finish all of the beginners course, move on to [Intermediate Python](../Intermediate_python/README).

 ### Day 2 (9.30am - 5pm)

-Work your way through [Intermediate Python](../Intermediate_python/README)
+Work your way through [Intermediate Python](../Intermediate_python/README).

 You should now have a basic overview of how Python works - now we can move on to some packages.

-Work your way through the [numpy package](../PythonPackages_numpy/README_numpy) crash course (builds on the intermediate python course)
+Work your way through the [numpy package](../PythonPackages_numpy/README_numpy) crash course (builds on the intermediate python course).

-Have a look through the [matplotlib](../PythonPackages_matplotlib/README_matplotlib) crash course for image plotting (builds on the numpy course)
+Have a look through the [matplotlib](../PythonPackages_matplotlib/README_matplotlib) crash course for image plotting (builds on the numpy course).

 ### Day 3 (9.30am - 3pm)

 This last day will be looking at version control using [Github](http://github.com/).

-Work your way through the [Intro to Github course](../Intro_github/README)
+Work your way through the [Intro to Github course](../Intro_github/README).

 ## Other information